OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Deduplication in disk storage is fundamentally the responsibility of the
 specific storage system, which falls outside the scope of ``gufe``.
-However,
-``gufe`` provides some tools to facilitate implementation of a storage
+However, ``gufe`` provides some tools to facilitate implementation of a storage
 system.

-The main idea is again to use the ``key`` to ensure uniqueness, and to use
-it as a label for the object's serialized representation.
-Additionally, the
+The main idea is to use the ``key`` to ensure uniqueness, and to use it as a label for the object's serialized representation.
-``key``, as a simple string, can be used as a stand-in for the object, so
+Additionally, the ``key``, which is simply a string, can be used as a stand-in for the object.
-when an outer GufeTokenizable contains an inner GufeTokenizable, the
-outer can store the key in place of the inner object.
-That is, we can store
+When an outer GufeTokenizable contains an inner GufeTokenizable, the outer can store the key in place of the inner object.
-by reference to the key.
+That is, we can store by reference to the key.

 To convert a GufeTokenizable ``obj`` into a dictionary that references inner
 GufeTokenizables by key, use ``obj.to_keyed_dict()``.
 That method replaces